The Degree of Sagging and Other Factors Dr. Parker Considers

 - Grade 2 ptosis is moderate sagging in which the nipple lies below the level of the inframammary fold but remains above the lowest hanging (or most dependent) part of the parenchyma.

-- Grade 3 ptosis is severe sagging in which the nipple lies well below the inframammary fold and lies at the bottom of the breast, at the lowest hanging part of the parenchyma along the inferior contour of the breast.
+- Grade 3 ptosis is severe sagging in which the nipple lies well below the inframammary fold and lies at the lowest hanging part of the parenchyma along the inferior contour of the breast.

 - Pseudoptosis is not true ptosis, because the nipple lies above or at the level of the inframammary fold.
 However, the majority of the breast parenchyma has descended below the level of the fold.